rmrt1n/rmrt1n.github.io/src/articles/cli-login/cli-login.md

 ```
 {% endcode %}

-This function checks if the session in the URL's path param is a valid CLI session in the database.
+This function checks if the session in the URL's path parameter is a valid CLI session in the database.
 If it is, it'll return the access token in the response body.
 This token will then be stored by the CLI tool and used in subsequent requests.

 ## Writing the CLI Tool